-2021 BAH rates charts by grade, state and local MHA (Military Housing Area) broken out with and without dependents.
+The 2022 Basic Allowance for Housing (BAH) rates charts by grade, state and Military Housing Area (MHA) with and without dependents.

 Basic Allowance for Housing (BAH) Calculation Factors

 BAH Rates are determined by three factors:

 - Permanent Duty Station (ZIP code)

 - Pay grade (not rank but may be the same)